-To access the density region relevant to compact stars, i.e., $\lesssim 10 n_0$, the lowest vector mesons $V = (\rho,\omega)$ and the scalar meson $f_0(500)$ should be included in addition to pions and nucleons (denoted as G$n$EFT) because the power counting in the Fermi momentum using in the effective theory breaks in such high density region.
-The vector mesons $V = (\rho,\omega)$ is regarded as the dynamical fields of hidden local symmetry (HLS) ~\cite{Harada:2003jx} and the scalar $\chi$ --- regarded as $f_0(500)$ in the particle data booklet --- as the Nambu-Goldstone boson of hidden scale symmetry\cite{CT}.
-Both symmetries are hidden in the matter-free space as well as the nuclear matter around saturation density and are expected to emerge in super dense region relevant to compact stars.
-How these symmetries appear in dense medium has been discussed in~ \cite{PCM,Ma:2019ery,Ma:2020nih}.
+To access the density region relevant to compact stars, i.e., $\lesssim 10 n_0$, the lowest vector mesons $V = (\rho,\omega)$ and the scalar meson $f_0(500)$ should be included in addition to pions and nucleons (denoted as G$n$EFT) because the power counting in the Fermi momentum using in the effective theory breaks in such a high-density region.
+The vector mesons $V = (\rho,\omega)$ are regarded as the dynamical fields of hidden local symmetry (HLS) ~\cite{Harada:2003jx}, and the scalar $\chi$---regarded as $f_0(500)$ in the particle data booklet---as the Nambu--Goldstone boson of hidden scale symmetry\cite{CT}.
+Both symmetries are hidden in the matter-free space as well as the nuclear matter around saturation density and are expected to emerge in a superdense region relevant to compact stars.
+The appearance of these symmetries in dense medium has been discussed in~\cite{PCM,Ma:2019ery,Ma:2020nih}.

 Now, the key strategy in our approach is to map the robust conclusion obtained from the skyrmion lattice approach to the parameters of the G$n$EFT.
-The density effect enters the system from both the intrinsic density dependence (IDD) inherited from fundamental QCD~\cite{br91} and nuclear correlations in nuclear matter (denoted as DD$_{\rm induced}$).
-Among a variety of outcomes, this IDD gives a reasonable explanation of the $g_A$ quenching problem in the superallowed Gamow-Teller transitions~\cite{LMRgA,MaRhogAPRL}.
-Due to the topology change, the IDD is divided into two density regimes R-I and R-II delineated by the topology change density $n_{1/2}$.
-In R-I, the IDDs are fixed by only one parameter that gives the density dependence of the in-medium pion decay constant determined from deeply bound pionic atoms, while in R-II, topology together with the assumed high density properties of hidden local symmetry and (hidden) scale symmetry determine how the EoS should vary with density.
-The pseudo-conformal structure results from this property in R-II.
+The density effect enters the system from both the intrinsic density dependence (IDD) inherited from fundamental QCD~\cite{br91} and the nuclear correlations in nuclear matter (denoted as DD$_{\rm induced}$).
+Among a variety of outcomes, IDD gives a reasonable explanation of the $g_A$ quenching problem in the superallowed Gamow--Teller transitions~\cite{LMRgA,MaRhogAPRL}.
+Owing to the topology change, the IDD is divided into two density regimes R-I and R-II that are delineated by the topology change density $n_{1/2}$.
+In R-I, the IDDs are fixed by only one parameter that gives the density dependence of the in-medium pion decay constant as determined from deeply bound pionic atoms.
+While in R-II, the topology together with the assumed high-density properties of hidden local symmetry and (hidden) scale symmetry determine the variation of the EoS should with density.
+The pseudoconformal structure results from this property in R-II.